 - Osteoporosis.
 Porous and brittle bones can be susceptible to compression fractures in the spine.

 - Bulging or herniated disc.
 The disc acts as a shock absorber for the vertebrae, the bones in the spine.
-The discs are filled with a jelly like material called the nucleus pulposus.
+The discs are filled with a jelly-like material called the nucleus pulposus.
 When this fluid bulges or ruptures out of the disc, it can press on a nerve and cause pain.
 Bulging discs are also common in people without back pain.
 It is common for disc disease to be found on an x-ray for another reason.
 It can be the cause of pain but is not always, even when imaging comes back positive.

 - Scoliosis.
 You could have some pain when your spine curves to one side.
 Pain is usually not from this until middle age.

 - Accidents or Injuries.
 Falls, car accidents, or any other traumatic injury can cause back pain.
 Injuries can cause fractures or muscle strains.
 It would be smart to see your doctor if you have had a traumatic injury.

 - Lifestyle and body mechanics.
 Daily activities such as lifting heavy objects or slouching at your desk can cause low back pain.
 Being overweight, not exercising, and smoking are factors associated with back pain, also.